Java Map: 8 examples with HashMap and LinkedHashMap classes

 The remove() method can be used for deleting a specified entry from the given Map.
 The remove method takes the key as a parameter.

 In the following demo, the Map is displayed before using the remove() method.
 Again, the user is asked to enter a key to be removed from the Map.
-If you enter a key from the displayed options, the map will display again after removing that key.

-If you enter some other key that does not exist, the map will still display with all four key/value pairs:
+If you enter some other key that does not exist, the map will still display all four key/value pairs:

 The code:

-import java.util.*; import java.util.Scanner; public class map_demo { public static void main(String[] args) { Map<String, Integer> tel_dir_map = new HashMap<String, Integer>(); tel_dir_map.put("Mike", 4567891); tel_dir_map.put("Nina", 1424541); tel_dir_map.put("Danial", 45678977); tel_dir_map.put("Usman", 14712314); System.out.println("The Map before remove method:"); System.out.print("\t" + tel_dir_map); System.out.print("\n"); //User inout for the key to be removed from Map System.out.println("Enter a Key from: (Mike, Nina, Danial, Usman) "); Scanner scanner = new Scanner(System.in); String Str_name = scanner.nextLine(); tel_dir_map.remove(Str_name); System.out.println("The Map after remove method:"); System.out.print("\t" + tel_dir_map); } } |
+import java.util.*; import java.util.Scanner; public class map_demo { public static void main(String[] args) { Map<String, Integer> tel_dir_map = new HashMap<String, Integer>(); tel_dir_map.put("Mike", 4567891); tel_dir_map.put("Nina", 1424541); tel_dir_map.put("Danial", 45678977); tel_dir_map.put("Usman", 14712314); System.out.println("The Map before remove method:"); System.out.print("\t" + tel_dir_map); System.out.print("\n"); //User inout for the key to be removed from Map System.out.println("Enter a Key from: (Mike, Nina, Danial, Usman) "); Scanner scanner = new Scanner(System.in); String Str_name = scanner.nextLine(); tel_dir_map.remove(Str_name); System.out.println("The Map after remove method:"); System.out.print("\t" + tel_dir_map); } }

 The size() method can be used to return the number of key/value pairs in the given map.
 The following example shows that:

-import java.util.*; import java.util.Scanner; public class map_demo { public static void main(String[] args) { Map<Integer, String> fruit_map = new HashMap<Integer, String>(); fruit_map.put(1, "Apple"); fruit_map.put(2, "Mango"); fruit_map.put(3, "Banana"); fruit_map.put(4, "Pine"); fruit_map.put(5, "Apple"); fruit_map.put(6, "Mango"); fruit_map.put(7, "Orange"); System.out.print("The size of map is: " + fruit_map.size()); } } |
+import java.util.*; import java.util.Scanner; public class map_demo { public static void main(String[] args) { Map<Integer, String> fruit_map = new HashMap<Integer, String>(); fruit_map.put(1, "Apple"); fruit_map.put(2, "Mango"); fruit_map.put(3, "Banana"); fruit_map.put(4, "Pine"); fruit_map.put(5, "Apple"); fruit_map.put(6, "Mango"); fruit_map.put(7, "Orange"); System.out.print("The size of map is: " + fruit_map.size()); } }

 The put and putAll methods

-You may be surprised to see the put method at the last part of this tutorial.
+You may be surprised to see the put method in the last part of this tutorial.
 This is because; the put method is used in each example of this tutorial.
-As the name of method suggests, the put method adds a key/value pair in the specified map.

 - It will overwrite the value if a key is re-entered with a new value.